AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Cappadocia for two years; and was also welcomed in Nicomedia and Athens.[^269]

-Huet says: \"Everyone, with hardly an exception, adhered to Origen.\" And Doucin: \"Provided one had Origen on his side, he believed himself certain to have the truth.\"
+Huet says: "Everyone, with hardly an exception, adhered to Origen."
+And Doucin: "Provided one had Origen on his side, he believed himself certain to have the truth."

-## Origen\'s Theology Generally Accepted.
+## Origen's Theology Generally Accepted.

 That his opinions were not obnoxious is proved by the fact that most of his friends and followers were placed in charge of the most important churches.
-Says De Pressense: \"The Eastern church of the Third Century cancelled, in fact, the sentence passed upon Origen under the influence of the hierarchical party.
+Says De Pressense: "The Eastern church of the Third Century cancelled, in fact, the sentence passed upon Origen under the influence of the hierarchical party.
 At Alexandria itself his disciples maintained the pre-eminence, and at the death of Demetrius, Heraclas, who had been